singlequote/Laravel-datatables/docs/table-models.md

 ```

 ### Page length menu
 By default the page length menu is 10, 25, 50, 100.
-YOu can change this by adding your own menu.
+You can change this by adding your own menu.
 ```php
 /**
  * @var array